molodeztom/expense-splitting-app/GitHub-CLI-Setup-Guide.md

 ## 🎯 Next Steps

-Your GitHub CLI is now fully configured and ready to use!
-You can:
+After setting up GitHub CLI, you can:

 1. **Start using short commands**: Try `gh repo list` in any terminal
 2. **Set up aliases**: Create shortcuts for your most-used commands